Should You Upgrade to the New Outlook for Windows? Here's What You Need to Know

 In previous versions of Outlook, users could easily open and save these file types directly from within the email client.
 This made it easy to archive emails or share them with others who may not be using the same email client.

-"One Outlook" for Windows does not support the ability to open or save .msg and .eml files.
+New Outlook for Windows does not support the ability to open or save .msg and .eml files.

-If you prefer desktop apps and require offline access, the current Outlook is still a reliable option.
-However, if you are looking for a more modern design and are willing to sacrifice some features, the upgrade may be worth exploring.
+If you heavily rely on these features or require offline access, sticking with the classic Outlook may be the better option.
+However, if you are looking for a modern design and compatibility with Copilot in Outlook, while sacrificing some other features, this Outlook upgrade may be worth exploring.

 Tip for Outlook users